f5devcentral/f5-big-iq-onboarding/README.md

 This can be used for **lab**, **proof of concept** or **production** BIG-IQ deployments.

-Consult the [Planning and Implementing a BIG-IQ Centralized Management Deployment](https://techdocs.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-plan-implement-deploy-6-1-0.html) for for details.
+Consult the [Planning and Implementing a BIG-IQ Centralized Management Deployment](https://techdocs.f5.com/en-us/bigiq-7-0-0/planning-and-implementing-big-iq-deployment.html) for details.

 ![Deployment Diagram](./images/diagram_onboarding.png)